 Notice also that the musicians, like almost all the wind players, have long, curly, blond hair.
 The string players, in the first half, who are predominantly nobles, wear their hair short of shoulder length.
 Alfonso himself is the epitome of this hair style.
 It seems possible, then, that the “long-haired musicians” are professionals and not noble amateurs.
 Is this an indication of the relative status of the two families of instruments?
 Or just that the winds are harder to play (well)?
 One also thinks of the disfiguring of the cheeks associated with the aulos in antiquity and shawms today.

 The most important double reed instrument in the Islamic world was the flaring-belled shawm with its loud, outdoor, apotropaic associations.
 It was enthusiastically adopted by Europe where it flourished in the Middle Ages and Renaissance.
 Afterwards, it fell on hard times, was castrated, and became the achingly sweet, but unthreatening oboe of the symphony orchestra.
 Concurrently with the masculine shawm there was another type of instrument about which we know very little.
 Though a double reed, it was considered very quiet.
 The Cantigas show no classic outdoor shawms, but at least three other (seemingly double reed) instruments with bulbous bells, implying a quieter sound.
-I will make no further attempt to explain the instrument, merely presenting the illustrations
+Perhaps the (French) illuminators were more curious about the unusual indoor reed instruments than their familiar raucous cousin.
+I will make no further attempt to explain the instrument, merely presenting the illustrations.

 Comments on the musicians, however, are relevant.
 Notice that the players in Cantiga 310 are wearing richly bordered, full-sleeved outer cloaks, and they have fashionably short hair.
 More enigmatic is the fact that the player on the right is sitting with his knee drawn up underneath him–and the sole of his bare foot is facing the viewer!
 In Mediterranean culture (and far beyond) this is considered a great insult.
 I have many thoughts, but no explanation, of this seeming breech of etiquette.
 It is worth noting that the only other barefooted musician is Muslim.